By now, you've heard the name. Ransomware is in the news, on the web, and could be attached to your next e-mail.

 In the simplest terms, ransomware is a computer virus that changes your files into unreadable garbage, and then demands money from you to change them back.
-Efforts to recover just a handful of files on the cheap are subverted by recent latest versions of this awful software; it will change the name of your files prohibiting cherry-picking important ones.
+Efforts to recover just a handful of files on the cheap are subverted by recent versions of this awful software; it can now change the name of your files prohibiting cherry-picking important ones.

-If you think that's bad, now they'll offer to let you off the hook for infecting two of your "friends".
+And if you think that's bad, they'll even offer to let you off the hook for infecting two of your "friends".

 Ransomware is often delivered via e-mail, as common file attachments.
 The suspect e-mail messages are very difficult to pick apart from legitimate ones.
-They are well-written, from known senders (Aunt Dottie, USPS, even the FBI) and compel the reader to open the attachment.
+These messages are well-written, appear as being sent from known senders (Aunt Dottie, USPS, even the FBI) and compel the reader to open the attachment.

 The virus can also be delivered by way of website infection.
 Contrary to popular belief, you do not have to actually click "download" on a website to become infected.

 It's a bit complex but the bad guys are almost exclusicely accepting BitCoin as payment.
 This screen grab from Swordfish (2001 Warner Bros.
 Pictures) illustrates a method hackers use to cover their tracks.